rickmugridge/thespian/CommonMockingAntiPatterns.md

 # Nine Common AntiPatterns in JS/TS Mocking Frameworks

-# Rick Mugridge, Hypr, 17 November 2019
+# Rick Mugridge, Hypr, 30 March 2021

-I've used a variety of existing mocking frameworks in Typescript development over the last 4 years.
+I've used a variety of existing mocking frameworks in Typescript development over the last 6 years.
 Most are fine for very simple testing, with simple objects/arrays.

-But these all suffered from one or more problems, when mocking where:
+But these all suffered from one or more problems, when mocking or the obejcts concerned get more comples.
+For example, when:

  - Several mocks are needed, when test driving a class that plays a coordination role and has several dependencies injected into that class.